gazebosim/gz-sim/tutorials/migration_plugins.md

 Gazebo Classic supports
 [6 different C++ plugin types](http://gazebosim.org/tutorials?tut=plugins_hello_world&cat=write_plugin),
-each providing access to different parts of the API, like physics, rendering, sensors, GUI, etc. Due to Ignition Gazebo's architecture based on an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) , plugin interfaces are somewhat different, but more varied and in many cases much more powerful.
-Some plugins in Ignition are systems within Ignition Gazebo, while others are specific plugin types from other Ignition libraries.
+each providing access to different parts of the API, like physics, rendering, sensors, GUI, etc. Due to Gazebo's architecture based on an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) , plugin interfaces are somewhat different, but more varied and in many cases much more powerful.
+Some plugins in Ignition are systems within Gazebo, while others are specific plugin types from other Ignition libraries.

-\note Plugin types other than systems may be added to Ignition Gazebo in the future.
+\note Plugin types other than systems may be added to Gazebo in the future.

-For example, plugins which get and set properties of simulation entities would be Ignition Gazebo systems.
-On the other hand, there are now plugin interfaces which didn't exist in Gazebo Classic, such as integrating a new physics or rendering engine, and these can be also used in projects outside of Ignition Gazebo.
+For example, plugins which get and set properties of simulation entities would be Gazebo systems.
+On the other hand, there are now plugin interfaces which didn't exist in Gazebo Classic, such as integrating a new physics or rendering engine, and these can be also used in projects outside of Gazebo.

 Take a look at the comparison below: